Ereiarrus/ComplementsBotPy/README.md

 - !complement \[username\] - If username present, complement that user; otherwise, get a complement yourself!

+#### Channel owner only

+These commands must be used by the channel owner in their own channel:

+- !setchance - change how likely it is that person sending message gets complemented; default is 3.33%

 ### Unimplemented commands

 The following commands have not been implemented yet, but are planned to be:

-#### ComplementsBot chat only

-Say these commands in my channel chat (https://www.twitch.tv/complementsbot):

-- !joinme - I will join your channel
-- !leaveme - I will leave your channel, but keep your settings in case you decide you want me back
-- !deleteme - I will leave your channel and delete all of your settings
-- !ignoreme - I will never complement you
-- !unignoreme - undo !ignoreme

 #### Channel owner only

 These commands must be used by the channel owner in their own channel:

-- !setchance - change how likely it is that person sending message gets complemented; default is 3.33%
 - !addcomplement <complement> - add a custom complement for to your own channel
 - !removecomplement <complement> - remove a complement from your own channel
 - !listcomplements - lists all complements which have been added